GuillermoHazebrouck/gnav-web/README.md

 ## System architecture
 This web version of G-NAV consist of a client application that makes HTTP requests to a specialized server.
 The server has access to the necessary static files (terrain, airspaces, references, etc.) and it also connects to different online data sources to provide real time traffic and meteo information.
-For the traffic data, the server is able to connect to the OGN APRS servers via TCP, parse the text messages on the fly and feed an internal track data stack.
-This information residing in main memory is then use to generate a highly compressed response.
+For the traffic data, the server is able to connect to the OGN APRS servers via TCP, parse the text messages on the fly and feed an internal stack.
+This information residing in main memory is then used to generate a highly compressed and customized response for each client, containing only tracks around the provided location.
-For the meteo data, the server can be configured to obtain metars from different stations via HTTP requests.
+For the meteo data, the server can be configured to obtain metar messages from different stations via HTTP requests.
 The server automatically checks for updates and periodically generates a compressed response for the clients.
+The client then dynamically selects the closest station during the flight and can automatically feed the current wind and QNH values.

 ## Compiling
 G-NAV web consists of three modules: the web application itself, the web server and the data compiler.
 For the web app you will need AdaWebPack.
 The compilation procedure is similar to that of the examples you will find there.